elinaRosato/pig-game_group-6/README.md

 This functionality requires to have executed the command `$ make install` in our virtual environment and installed the Python modules from `requirements.txt`.

-We can execute in the terminal the command:
+We can execute in the terminal the command: `make test`

-    $ make test

 The results of the test coverage will get displayed on the terminal only if all the tests execute successfully without errors.